 When people indulge themselves in having a hobby, they always find it interesting to be witnesses to the evolution of trends related to it.
 But just as it happens to anything in life, trends tend to attract both acceptance and rejection.

 Bike riding is no exception.
-One good example of such a trend is fat tire bikes.
+One good example of such a trend are fat tire bikes.
 When they were first launched on the market, some embraced them, even if out of curiosity, while some looked at them as though they were alien life forms.

 Are fat tire bikes for you?
 It depends, so here are 8 reasons you should consider buying a fat tire bike.

 1 – It takes You Places You’ve Never Biked Before

 Fat bikes are extremely appealing to cycling addicts that do not allow anything to confine them to indoor activity.
 Fat tire bikes provide improved grip and traction on the most troublesome terrain.
 Regardless if it is wet stone, muddy paths, or snowy hills, these bikes will take you anywhere.

 Leaving your bike tied to a tree and going the rest of the way on foot to prevent pedaling your way out of a hole is now history.
 Thanks to the extra grip the wide tires provide, no surface will be a match for the wheels.

 Fat tires are designed to decrease the cumulated pressure of the bike and biker by adding an extra contact surface.
 This is why fat tires will make a good impression even when the ground is covered in snow.

 Fat tires are suitable for riding on the mellowest sandy beaches, something regular MTBs cannot provide.
 Fat tires will not slip on wet ground and will not crack when in contact with icy corners.